vishal1thakur/nand2tetris-hardware-course/README.md

 - Understand basic logic gates, boolean logic, boolean functions, hardware simulation tool, multi-bit buses.
-- Create from scratch 15 fundamental logic gates from NAND as the building block in hdl.
+- 15 fundamental logic gates were created from scratch, using NAND as the building block in hdl.

 Project 2:

 - Understand binary numbers, addition, half adder, full adder, multi adder, add16
-- in first half created hdls for half, full and add16 adders.
+- Using the gates created in project 1, hdls for half adder, full adder, add16, inc16 were created which combined into a ALU.